iremarpag/Arbitrary-Base-Converter/README.md

 # Arbitrary-Base-Converter
-Sequential logic design by using flip flops and clock cycles.
+Programming an arbitrary base converter (base n to base m) by using VHDL and get familiar with sequential logic design by using if statements, flip flops and clock cycles.

 Fall2018 ELEC204 Term Project